mpromonet/webrtc-streamer/README.md

         docker run -p 8000:8000 -it mpromonet/webrtc-streamer

-You can expose V4L2 devices of the host using :
+You can expose V4L2 devices from your host using :

         docker run --device=/dev/video0 -p 8000:8000 -it mpromonet/webrtc-streamer